campaign-layer/origin-sdk/README.md

 ### Usage with third party providers (Privy, Appkit, Magic, etc.)

 The Camp Modal can be used in conjunction with providers such as Privy and Appkit to create a seamless authentication experience for users.
-When using wagmi, it will automatically detect if the user is authenticated via a third party provider and give them the option to connect to the Auth Hub using that provider.
+When using wagmi, it will automatically detect if the user is authenticated via a third party provider and give them the option to connect to Origin using that provider.
 Otherwise, you can set up the default provider to be whatever provider you are using.

 [Example usage with Privy](./examples/client-side/react/privy-connector/)